 Because your comfort, as well as your recovery, are of importance to us we provide a 24-hour-a-day on-call patient relations service.
 Let us know if you have any questions or suggestions concerning your hospital care.

-Patients have the right to file a complaint with the Ohio Department of Health or other state agency, regardless of whether or not the patient decides to contact Kettering Health Network’s Patient Relations Departments to share their concern or utilize the grievance process.
+Patients have the right to file a complaint with the Ohio Department of Health or other state agencies, regardless of whether or not the patient decides to contact Kettering Health’s Patient Relations Departments to share their concern or utilize the grievance process.
 Patients may reach the Ohio Department of Health through their Hotline at 1-800-342-0553 or at the following address:

 Ohio Department of Health